sgerodes/3commas-postman/README.md

 # 3commas-postman

-A postman collection and environment created from the official swager doc.
+A "Plug and Play" postman collection created from the official swagger doc.
 The signature is created automatically.

-In order to use this collection you will need to create api key-secret pair in your 3 commas account and store it in the variables THREE_COMMAS_API_KEY and THREE_COMMAS_API_SECRET.
-The pre-request script will do everything else for you.
+You just need to add THREE_COMMAS_API_KEY and THREE_COMMAS_API_SECRET to the collection variables.

-Some requests require write permissions. which exactly can be found on the official repo: https://github.com/3commas-io/3commas-official-api-docs
+Some requests require write permissions.
+Which exactly can be found on the official repo: https://github.com/3commas-io/3commas-official-api-docs